aangelinux/astronomy-web/README.md

 ## How to Use

-The NEOs page, which can be accessed from the navigation bar, displays a table of all NEOs in the database along with their main attributes.
+The NEOs page, which can be accessed from the navigation bar, displays a table of all NEOs in the database along with their physical properties.

-To visualize data on the Dashboard, users can select a Near-Earth Object with the search bar.
-The search bar has an autocomplete feature so it's not necessary to know the full names of the objects.
+To view the data on the Dashboard, users can select a Near-Earth Object in the search bar.
+It has an autocomplete feature so it's not necessary to know the full names of the objects.

-When a NEO is selected, the Orbit View will display an interactive 3D view of its orbit.
+When a NEO is selected, the Orbit View will render an interactive 3D view of its orbit around the Sun.
+The view can be dragged, tilted, and zoomed in/out.

-If the NEO has one or more close approaches recorded in their data, the Approach Timeline will display the year of the approach and highlight the event.
+If the NEO has one or more close approaches recorded in their data, the Timeline will display the year of the approach and highlight the event.

-The timeline is a two-dimensional scatter plot where each point represents an approach event; the y-axis represents distance from Earth and the x-axis represents time.
-It can be interacted with on its own to navigate through years 1900-2026, without selecting a NEO.
+The timeline can be interacted with on its own without selecting a NEO, by using the pagination buttons or the search bar.
 Hovering over an event will display a hoverbox with event data.

 ### Screenshots